taxburst/taxburst/README.md

 * support ~nicer multi-stage generation of XHTML;
 * probably other things;

-The output HTML is based on https://github.com/marbl/Krona.
+The output HTML is derived from Krona, https://github.com/marbl/Krona.

 All bugs are mine until proven otherwise.